Desk with Laptop, Calculator, Files and small model of house with epc colours

 Despite the above, some dwellings were actually still being built into the early 1990s without cavity wall insulation as their builders could meet the energy requirements by using thermal blocks on the inner skin of the wall instead of installing insulation.

-For properties where cavity wall insulation was not installed at the time of construction, it is possible to have it retrofitted (ie fitted afterwards).
+For properties where cavity wall insulation was not installed at the time of construction ('as built'), it is possible to have it retrofitted (ie fitted afterwards).

 This is usually achieved by drilling a pattern of 20mm or so holes in the mortar lines across a wall, injecting the insulation through the holes, and then capping the holes with mortar.

-A cavity wall with insulation retrofitted in the cavity will usually result in a better EPC rating compared to the same property with an empty cavity, so for us here where we are wanting to improve the EPC rating of our existing building, having CWI retrofitted will usually be the goal.
+If you have a property with an un-filled cavity wall, having insulation retrofitted into the cavity will result in a better EPC rating, so for us here where we are wanting to improve the EPC rating of our existing building, having CWI retrofitted will usually be the goal.

 Having said this however, there are some properties where cavity wall insulation is not appropriate (see notes later).